 If the outlet won’t reset, try step 4.

 In outdoor or damp locations, moisture is a frequent cause of GFCI tripping.
-Check for:

 If you see signs of water damage or rust, do not reset—call a licensed electrician.